 Communication is a two way process involving exchange of information, between two entities.
 There is always a sender and a receiver in any communication.
 The communication model lays down the fundamental communication process.
 Successful communication will require both the sender and the receiver to share responsibility in order to make communication smooth, effective and efficient.

 Fundamentally there must be enough understanding between the sender and receiver in a communication regarding the clarity on the process of communication.
+In case you are wondering how to do so, take a PMP prep course online and prepare for the certification exam as well as get the necessary skills on the go.

 There are a number of communication models proposed by experts such as 1.
 Shannon’s Model; 2.
 Schramm’s Model; 3.
 Berlo’s Model; 4.
 Aristotle’s Model; 5.
 Helical Model etc.